betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

-reproducibility efforts (for example, [ACM badging](https://www.acm.org/publications/policies/artifact-review-badging)) provide reviewers access to the raw material aim at increasing replicability, traceability, and general software quality.
+reproducibility efforts (for example, [ACM badging](https://www.acm.org/publications/policies/artifact-review-badging)) provide reviewers access to the raw material and aim at increasing replicability, traceability, and general software quality.
 The side benefit is that the community can leverage the novel technology by accessing the sources and re-engineering the algorithms in already existing